rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * key: `version`

 The value will be a string encoding of a version number.
 If rustdoc is provided a `--include-info-json` flag that points to a `crate-info.json` file with a version number that it cannot support, it will fail.
 Rustdoc only guarantees that it will accept `crate-info.json` files written by the same version of rustdoc.
 There is no forward or backward compatibility.
-A single-digit, incremental version number is chosen for convenience, as `crate-info.json` does not make distinctions between breaking and non-breaking changes.
+A single number prefixed with capital V is chosen for convenience, as `crate-info.json` does not make distinctions between breaking and non-breaking changes.
 Rustdoc is the only explicitly supported consumer of `crate-info.json`.

 * key: `src-files-js`, for `doc/src-files.js`